Key takeaways

 Bank compliance software is the reason this matters

-Mercury, Relay, Bluevine, and most traditional banks use automated KYC (Know Your Customer) checks that read the CMRA flag in real time.
-A CMRA flag alone rarely triggers a rejection, but paired with a commercial RDI it can route your application into manual review, which can add 2-4 weeks to onboarding.
+Mercury, Relay, Bluevine, and most traditional banks use automated Know Your Customer (KYC) checks that read the CMRA flag in real time.
+A CMRA flag alone rarely triggers a rejection, but paired with a commercial RDI can route your application into manual review, which can add 2-4 weeks to onboarding.

 What Changed When USPS Retired Its Free Address Lookup

 The USPS Web Tools API ran for more than two decades as the default free endpoint for address validation, CMRA lookup, and RDI classification.
-On January 25, 2026, USPS retired it and moved users to a new API with strict rate limits, around 60 lookups per hour, and a policy that restricts the data to shipping label use cases only.
-Plain address verification, which is what founders, landlords, and small businesses actually relied on, no longer fits the allowed use.
+On January 25, 2026, USPS retired it and moved users to a new API with default rate limits of around 60 requests per hour and restrictions on bulk or automated list-based validation, which made free, high-volume address checks impractical for the use cases founders, landlords, and small businesses actually relied on.

-That left a gap for anyone checking an address for non-shipping reasons, such as confirming that a virtual office address will not trip a bank filter, or verifying that a potential home office address is classified as residential.
-Commercial vendors still license the same USPS-certified data, including the CMRA flag and the RDI field, and route it through their own APIs.
+That left a gap for anyone checking an address quickly, such as confirming that a virtual office address will not trip a bank filter, or verifying that a potential home office address is classified as residential.
+Commercial vendors still license the same CASS-certified USPS data, including the CMRA flag and the RDI field, and route it through their own APIs.

 The underlying data is still USPS